awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-messaging.rst

 Set Up Your Backend
 ===================

+To setup your app to receive Push Notifications from Amazon Pinpoint, see :ref:`Add Push Notifications to Your Mobile App with Amazon Pinpoint <add-aws-mobile-push-notifications>`.

-To set up email or SMS as part of a Amazon Pinpoint campaign perform the following steps.
+To set up email or SMS as part of an Amazon Pinpoint campaign perform the following steps.

 To setup your app to receive Push Notifications from Amazon Pinpoint, see :ref:`add-aws-mobile-push-notifications`.